pgexperts/patroni-cluster-guide/README.md

 It then seds that config to allow md5 connections from the VPC's CIDR address and starts the Patroni cluster.

-The etcd instances only allow SSH from IP addresses inside the VPC
+The etcd instances only allow SSH from IP addresses inside the VPC.

 ## Check the status on your etcd cluster with `etcdctl`:
 **NOTE:** the etcd instances use flatcar linux and the ssh username is `core`.